An XML is a document which provides search engines with a map of content pages to index.

 Instead place pages that are optimised with great content at the top of your sitemap hierarchy.

-This is for the obvious reason that it wastes crawl budget.
+This is because it wastes crawl budget.

 You don’t want a crawler spending time processing a noindex page on your sitemap when they could be using that time to crawl and index important parts of your site.